deepset-ai/haystack-home/content/blog/haystack-nvidia-nim-rag-guide/index.md

 ### Autoscaling NVIDIA NIM

 In this tutorial, we use the [Kubernetes Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) - HPA to adjust the scaling of the NIM pods.
-We have defined custom metrics to monitor the average GPU usage of each NIM and used by the Horizontal Pod Autoscaler (HPA) to dynamically adjust the number of NIM pods.
+We have defined custom metrics to monitor the average GPU usage of each NVIDIA NIM and used by the Horizontal Pod Autoscaler (HPA) to dynamically adjust the number of NIM pods.
 See the metric definition below:

 | Metrics    | Expressions |
 | -------- | ------- |